Let’s play a word association game. I’m going to give you a term, and you tell me what comes to mind. Ready?

 In one particular dry spot, I climbed over what appeared to be a pterodactyl fossil (it was dark, but still – not a good sign) and sat down.

-When we got out, I felt happy to be in the sunlight, and to see and hear the busy life of the jungle.
+When we got out, I felt happy to be in the sunlight and to see and hear the busy life of the jungle.
 But after the initial happiness of surfacing, I felt like I wanted to go back down.
 Being so out of one’s element, splashing and jumping off of limestone slides and platforms into mysterious pools is not like anything else.
-People don’t consider cave diving a serious tourist attraction and this is a shame.
+People don’t consider cave diving a serious tourist attraction, which is a shame.
 There are only so many environmental variables on the planet to experience.
-There is really hot, really cold.
+There is hot, really cold.
 There is forest and jungle, and there is ocean and desert.
 There are mountains and valleys.
 But they are always outside.
 Being in a cave, one that extends hundreds of miles, is one of the few truly alien experiences you can have right here on Earth.